-Counselor Nicole Toderan at Clarkston High School — one of the top high schools in the state offering all three programs — says each program offers different benefits.
+Counselor Nicole Toderan at Sashabaw Middle School in Clarkston — one of the top districts in the state offering all three programs — says each program offers different benefits.

 If a student wants to flourish at an intense liberal arts university, taking the IB program, a “challenging program that emphasizes globalism and fosters interdisciplinary learning,” might be the right choice.